 “You may have never thought about this before,” states Calendar Co-Founder John Hall.
 “But, 100% true.
 Time is the only thing in life that you can never get back once it’s gone.”

-Additionally, valuing time over money will make you happier, more successful, and aid in building your stellar reputation.
+Additionally, valuing time over money will make you happier, more successful, and help build your stellar reputation.
 Also, when you arrive on time and meet deadlines, you’re showing others, as well as yourself, that you respect and value this precious resource.
 As such, you’ll do what you can to protect it, such as eliminating unproductive activities that you can give 100% of your energy and focus on your performance.

 7. Keep your workplace clean.

 But, cleanliness also breeds satisfaction.
-As the folks over at Buildingstars Commercial Cleaning Services perfectly put it, “As a space is kept clean, people have more pride in their workplace, and in turn have more pride in their work.”
+As the folks over at Buildingstars Commercial Cleaning Services perfectly put it, “As space is kept clean, people have more pride in their workplace, and in turn, have more pride in their work.”

 8. Your appearance matters.